ansible-collections/amazon.aws/docs/community.aws.elb_network_lb_module.rst

                 <td>
                 </td>
                 <td>
                         <div>A list of dicts containing the IDs of the subnets to attach to the load balancer.
-You can also specify the allocation ID of an Elastic IP to attach to the load balancer.
-You can specify one Elastic IP address per subnet.</div>
+You can also specify the allocation ID of an Elastic IP to attach to the load balancer or the internal IP address for an internal load balancer.
+You can specify one Elastic IP address or internal address per subnet.</div>
                         <div>This parameter is mutually exclusive with <em>subnets</em>.</div>
                 </td>
             </tr>